samirgadkari/companies/README.md

   - Use Python Selenium package to get the 10K forms.
   - Save them to the file system

-## Clean data
+## Extract data
   - Two file types were found - text and HTML/XML
-  - Extract all tables in the 10K filing using Regular Expressions and save to the file system
+  - Extract all tables in the 10K filing (using Beautiful Soup and Regular Expressions), and save to the file system
   - TODO: Convert each HTML/XML table into JSON with row/col headers and value of the cell
   - TODO: Convert each text table into JSON with row/col headers and value of the cell